Dynamic Connectivity in Disk Graphs: Logarithmic dependence on psi

-To complete the insertion of \(s\) in the forest component, we also have to introduce the cells of the neighborhood \(N_{15\times 15}(\sigma_s)\) if not present yet.
-Here, the look-up operation as well as the insertion, if required, are executed in a similar manner as for \(\sigma_s\).
-Since the neighborhood is of constant size, the overall processing time of the quadtree forest during the insertion of \(s\) is in \(O\left(\log n+ \log \Psi\right)\).

-When introducing cells into the forest, we also need their associated regions to be present in the proxy graph \(H\).
-Hence, we insert the regions of the new cells as isolated vertices to \(\mathcal{H}\) and initialize the corresponding \AWNN of the regions for \(S_1(A)\) and \(\overline{S_2(A)}\).
-Subsequently, we have to insert \(s\) itself and its edges as follows: first, we add \(s\) as an isolated vertex to \(\mathcal{H}\).
-Then, we insert \(s\) to the sets containing it and if applicable the associated \AWNN.
-Since we implicitly store \(S_1(A)\) and \(S_2(A)\), we add the corresponding edges between the regions and \(s\) to \(\mathcal{H}\) along the way.
+Now, we consider the finer details and the running time.
+When inserting a site $s$, we first have to identify the root of the quadtree in $\mathcal{F}$ that contains $\sigma_s$.
+Then, we can descend into this quadtree to find $\sigma_s$, creating new quadtree nodes when necessary, including in the neighborhoods of the cells on the path towards $\sigma_s$.
+As in \cref{sub:dg-adapting-the-unit-disk-case}, this takes $O\left(\log n + \log \Psi \right)$ time, where $n$ is the number of sites at the time of the insertion.
+When introducing new cells into $\mathcal{F}$, we also need their associated regions to be present in the proxy graph $H$.
+Hence, we insert the regions of the new cells as isolated vertices to $\mathcal{H}$, and we initialize the corresponding \AWNN{}s for $S_1(A)$ and $\overline{S_2(A)}$.
+Subsequently, we have to insert $s$ and its incident edges: first, we add $s$ as an isolated vertex to $\mathcal{H}$.
+Then, we insert $s$ into the sets it needs to be contained in and, if applicable, to the associated \AWNN{}s.
+Since we implicitly store $S_1(A)$ and $S_2(A)$, we add the corresponding edges between the regions and $s$ to $\mathcal{H}$ along the way.

-Recall, that by \cref{lem:bounded:neighborhood}, \(s\) can only be in a set \(S_1(A)\) defined by a cell in \(N(s)\).
-Therefore, we iterate through the cells of \(N(s)\) and add \(s\) with weight \(-r_s\) to the \AWNN of the sets \(S_1(A)\) it belongs to.
-We also introduce the respective edges \((s,A)\) to the proxy graph.
-As \(N(s)\) is of constant size this step takes \(O(1)\) amortized time for the insertion of edges in \(\mathcal{H}\) and \(O(\lambda_6(\log n)\log^5n)\) expected time for insertions into the \AWNN.
+Recall that by \cref{lem:bounded:neighborhood}, the site $s$ can only be in a set $S_1(A)$ defined by a cell in $N(s)$.
+Thus, we iterate through the cells of $N(s)$ and we add $s$ with weight $-r_s$ to the \AWNN{}s of the sets $S_1(A)$ it belongs to.
+We also introduce the respective edges $sA$ into $H$.
+As $N(s)$ is of constant size, this step takes $O(1)$ amortized time for the insertion of edges in $\mathcal{H}$ and $O(\log^2 n)$ amortized expected time for insertions into the \AWNN{}s.
+As the size of \(N(s)\) is a constant, this step can be implemented without explicit pointers to neighboring cells by traversing the quadtree from the root to each cell in \(N(s)\) without any overhead.